Russ-K/vado-identity-shower-interface/README.md

 Arduino program to interact with the Vado Identity IDE-147A-C/P / SENSORI Identity IDE-147C-C/P

+The projects herein assume the use of an arduino mega as it allows for communication with the vado unit while also being able to write to the serial monitor

 ## Projects

 There are 3 projects in this repo: